Convictions vacated for 15 framed by corrupt cop Ronald Watts

 After the hearing, attorney Joshua Tepfer said the move by State’s Attorney Kim Foxx marked the first “mass exoneration” in the history Cook County.

-“It’s an extraordinary sign of what’s going on in this county and this city to have a … a crucial law enforcement entity take this step and overturn all these convictions in recognition of a systemic problem of police corruption.”
+“It’s an extraordinary sign of what’s going on in this county and this city to have a… crucial law enforcement entity take this step and overturn all these convictions in recognition of a systemic problem of police corruption,” he said.

 “In these cases, we concluded, unfortunately, that police were not being truthful and we could not have confidence in the integrity of their reports and their testimony,” Rotert said.
 “So in good conscience, we could not see these convictions stand.”